orb-lang/pylon/doc/md/load.md

 ```lua
 do
 ```

-#### make _G strict
+#### make \_G strict

-We make assignments to ``_G`` invalid outside of the outer context, and forbid nil lookups, to make it easier to catch mistakes.
+We make assignments to `_G` invalid outside of the outer context, and forbid nil lookups, to make it easier to catch mistakes\.

-For now, at least, we also nil out the code which does this.
-It may make more sense to add it to a preload package.
+For now, at least, we also nil out the code which does this\.
+It may make more sense to add it to a preload package\.

 ```lua
 stricture(nil,_G,{_PROMPT=true,__global=true})
 stricture = nil
 ```

 ## Parse

-Parse the arguments passed to ``br``.
+Parse the arguments passed to `br`\.

-### parseVersion(str)
+### parseVersion\(str\)

-Let's validate the version string on parse.
+Let's validate the version string on parse\.

-This function will be moved to ``load`` once I'm satisfied with how it works.
+This function will be moved to `load` once I'm satisfied with how it works\.

 ```lua
 local L = require "lpeg"